geometric-kernels/GeometricKernels/docs/theory/symmetric.rst

 Theory
 =======

-The theory for *non-compact symmetric spaces* (like hyperbolic spaces or manifolds of symmetric positive definite matrices) is quite different from the theory for *discrete spectrum spaces* such as compact manifolds, graphs or meshes.
+The theory for *non-compact symmetric spaces*—like hyperbolic spaces or manifolds of symmetric positive definite matrices (endowed with the affine-invariant metric)—is quite different from the theory for *discrete spectrum spaces* such as compact manifolds, graphs or meshes.
 For the latter, kernels are given by a finite sum or an infinite series and are approximated using *truncation*.
 For the former, kernels are given by integrals and are approximated using *Monte Carlo*.

-More specifically, for non-compact symmetric spaces, there exists an analog of the *random Fourier features* technique of `Rahimi and Recht (2007) <https://papers.nips.cc/paper_files/paper/2007/file/013a006f03dbc5392effeb8f18fda755-Paper.pdf>`.
+More specifically, for non-compact symmetric spaces, there exists an analog of the *random Fourier features* technique of `Rahimi and Recht (2007) <https://papers.nips.cc/paper_files/paper/2007/file/013a006f03dbc5392effeb8f18fda755-Paper.pdf>`_.
 In the Euclidean case, closed form expressions for kernels are available and random Fourier features are only used to speed up computations.
-No closed form expressions for kernel are generally available for non-compact symmetric spaces.
+No closed form expressions for kernels are usually available on non-compact symmetric spaces.
 Because of that, random Fourier features are the basic means of computing the kernels in this case.

 A complete mathematical treatise can be found in `Azangulov et al. (2023) <https://arxiv.org/abs/2301.13088>`_.